DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Dark magic circles appeared and from them cold wind started blowing.
 Stairs handrails quickly became ice pillars and stairs themself became covered in thin ice.
-And it is been crawling towards ground, but before it could touch his feet, Kay jumped mid-air.
+And it is been crawling towards ground, but before it could touch his feet, Kai jumped mid-air.

 "I know this magic."

 Among footage of previous battles in MDA, there were also footage of magic that humans encountered in past.
-Kay kept in his head all its powers and effects.
+Kai kept in his head all its powers and effects.

 "**You bastard...!?**"

 "Let's go" _TL Note:_ The short stuff like `行くぞ` are hardest to translate...
 Because it always look lame in english.

-While it aims next magic with his hand, Kay swung down his Drake Nail.
+While it aims next magic with his hand, Kai swung down his Drake Nail.
 Drake bullet explodes.
-But as smoke from explosion starts to cover Daemon body, Kay hears warning from behind.
+But as smoke from explosion starts to cover Daemon body, Kai hears warning from behind.

-"Kay, above!
+"Kai, above!
 There is group of gargoyles!"

 There above, where Saki pointed, on rooftop of government buildings were stone statue that looked like a decorations...
 Then from their backs wings were spread, and alongside with their weird screams they jumped towards them.